 Our Five Pillars

 aKDPhi gives its members many opportunities to practice their leadership skills within the organization and the community.
-To enrich the work that our members put into our business organization, sxsters attend numerous conferences throughout the year including: National Convention, Back to School Retreat, Midwest Sxsterhood Rally, Midwest Sxsterhood Conference, New Year Conference, New Semester Conference.
+To enrich the work that our members put into our business organization, sisters attend numerous conferences throughout the year including: National Convention, Back to School Retreat, Midwest Sisterhood Rally, Midwest Sisterhood Conference, New Year Conference, New Semester Conference.

-Our sxsters also hold leadership positions in other organizations, such as:
+Our sisters also hold leadership positions in other organizations, such as: